idushamanakacyber/WiCrack-Py/README.md

 ```
 Installation Steps:
-Install Git: If you don’t have Git installed, go to Git's official website and download the appropriate version for your operating system.
+Install Git: If you don’t have Git installed, go to Git's official website and download the appropriate version for your operating system [Git's official website](https://git-scm.com/).

 Clone the Repository: